 Craft ACT’s major outreach program is DESIGN Canberra.
 This annual festival promotes design and craft, develops new and expanded audiences, forges marketplace connections and unexpected collaborations.
-In last year’s DESIGN Canberra, over 114,770 people attended the festival, a 2% increase on the 2018 record of 112,844, 69,000 in 2016 and 26,000 in 2015.
-61% of audiences were repeat visitors to the festival, a great result for audience retention, and over 90% of events were free, ensuring accessibility amongst a diverse audience.
+In last year’s DESIGN Canberra, over 84,000 people attended our COVIDsafe festival, and over 114,000 people attended in 2019.
+72% of audiences were repeat visitors to the festival, a great result for audience retention, and over 75% of events were free, ensuring accessibility amongst a diverse audience.

 DESIGN Canberra — the ACT’s fastest growing festival — is proud that the ACT Government is the Government partner to the festival, showing how, while underpinned by the arts and artists, cultural activity can extend far more broadly and produce significant social and economic impacts.

 The City Renewal Authority is charged with shaping the growth of the central parts of Canberra to make it a great place to live, explore and enjoy.

 The establishment of the City Renewal Authority is a reflection of Canberra’s maturity as it continues to evolve from its roots as the seat of Federal Parliament, to a diverse and vibrant city with a distinctive urban identity.
 The authority will lead design-led, people-focused urban renewal in the designated City Renewal Precinct and encourage and promote social and environmental sustainability.
 To achieve this the authority will forge strong and constructive partnerships with the community, industry and all stakeholders to create a place for people to live, explore and enjoy.

 Canberra BMW has been a key partner of DESIGN Canberra since its inception and we’re thrilled that they will be valued platinum partners of the festival in 2021.